bagolol/chitter-challenge/README.md

 Next steps:
 -------

-- add password recovery
+- Add password recovery
-- add reply to tweet
+- Add reply to tweet
 - Additional tests to ensure no blank entries and to limit the peep length
 - Deploy to Heroku